shenhai-ran/Boatlogs/content/posts/welcome-to-boatlogs.md

 categories: ["Technology"]
 ---

-# Welcome to Boat • logs
+# Welcome to Boat/-Logs

-Hello and welcome to **Boat • logs**, a site that demonstrates the capabilities of AI-powered development tools.
+Hello and welcome to **Boat/-Logs**, a site that demonstrates the capabilities of AI-powered development tools.
 This entire website was created using only prompts to AI systems within the Windsurf editor and MCP servers from Cline extensions.

 ## Purpose of This Website